Pedro de Alvarado: Character and appearance

-1906 portrait of Alvarado by Tomás Povedano.
+Recolored lithograph of Alvarado in the Lienzo de Tlaxcala (circa 1550).

 Pedro de Alvarado was flamboyant and charismatic, and was both a brilliant military commander and a cruel, hardened man.
 He is described as having "good features and bearing", and when presented with a picture of him, the Aztecs referred to him as Tōnatiuh.
 The Aztecs gave Alvarado this name because of his blond hair, and also his infamous temper.
 He was handsome, and presented an affable appearance, but was volatile and quick to anger.

 He was ruthless in his dealings with the indigenous peoples he set out to conquer.
 Historians judge that his greed drove him to excessive cruelty, and his Spanish contemporaries denounced his extreme brutality during his lifetime.
 He was a poor governor of territories he had conquered, and restlessly sought out new adventures.

 His tactical brutality, such as the massacre in the Great Temple of Tenochtitlan, often undermined strategic considerations.
 He was also accused of cruelty against fellow Spaniards.
 Alvarado was little suited to govern; when he held governing positions, he did little to establish stable foundations for colonial rule.
 His letters show no interest in civil matters, and he discussed only exploration and war.
 Alvarado stubbornly resisted attempts by the Spanish Crown to establish ordered taxation in Guatemala, and refused to acknowledge such attempts.
 As governor of Guatemala, Alvarado has been described by W. George Lovell et al. as "an insatiable despot who recognized no authority but his own and who regarded Guatemala as little more than his personal estate."

 American historian William H. Prescott described Alvarado's character in the following terms:

 Alvarado was a cavalier of high family, gallant and chivalrous, and [Cortes'] warm personal friend.
 He had talents for action, was possessed of firmness and intrepidity, while his frank and dazzling manners made the Tonatiuh an especial favourite with the Mexicans.
 But, underneath this showy exterior, the future conqueror of Guatemala concealed a heart rash, rapacious, and cruel.
 He was altogether destitute of that moderation, which, in the delicate position he occupied, was a quality of more worth than all the rest.

 — William H. Prescott 1922, History of the Conquest of Mexico: Book 4, Chapter 8, p.
 54.

 Spanish chronicler Antonio de Remesal commented that "Alvarado desired more to be feared than loved by his subjects, whether they were Indians or Spaniards."
 In his easy recourse to violence, Alvarado was a product of his time, and Alvarado was not the only conquistador to have resorted to such actions.
 Hernán Cortés and Francisco Pizarro carried out deeds of similar cruelty, but have not attracted as much criticism as Alvarado.